Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Takamaka Bytecode Verification

-@Type nodes verify extra constraints, that are not checked as part of the standard JVM bytecode verification.
+Hotmoka nodes verify extra constraints, that are not checked as part of the standard JVM bytecode verification.
 Such extra constraints are mainly related to the correct use of Takamaka annotations and contracts, and are in part static and in part dynamic.
 Static constraints are checked when a